21mdr1/dog-app/README.md

     - Water intake form
     - Water intake graph

+- Add ability to set goals (ie. 15,000 steps in a day)
+    - Goal input in settings
+    - Show progress against goals in graphs and home side panel

 - Allow user to customize virtual pet
     - Add accessories
     - Change pet to other animals or dog breeds